dpuri-wm/Machine-Learning/Project3.md

 The general structure of how I completed this assignment is as follows:

 - Split the data into two datasets, train_imgs and test_imgs
+  - I split 90% of the data into the training folder and 10% of the data into the testing folder
+  - I physically split the images on my desktop into 2 folders, then created a path for each, which is how I "called" upon them in pycharms
 - Create a neural network
 - Compile the model
 - Fit the model on the training data